 What Is the Opposite of Servant Leadership?

-The opposite of servant leadership can be described as self-serving leadership.
-Instead of lifting others up, these leaders focus on:
+The opposite of servant leadership is often described as self-serving leadership.
+Instead of lifting others up, these leaders tend to focus on:

-- Power over service – They want control, not collaboration.
+- Power over service – They seek control rather than collaboration.

-- Authority over empathy – They issue commands, not guidance.
+- Authority over empathy – They issue commands instead of offering guidance or understanding.

-- Personal gain over team success – Their own promotion, reputation, or profit comes first.
+- Personal gain over team success – Their main concern is their own promotion, reputation, or profit.

-- Fear over trust – Employees follow out of fear, not respect.
+- Fear over trust – People follow them out of fear, not respect.

-This style is often called authoritarian leadership, toxic leadership, or even dictatorial leadership.
+This kind of leadership is often referred to as authoritarian leadership, toxic leadership, or even dictatorial leadrship.

 Key Traits of Opposite (Self-Serving) Leadership